 Restricted Stock Units (RSUs) are a future promise of stock-based compensations offered to employees as part of their total benefits package.
 While RSUs are an excellent addition to your financial arsenal, they may have significant tax ramifications.
-It’s important to understand how RSUs work and where they fit into your overall financial plan.
+Understanding how RSUs work and where they fit into your overall financial plan is important.

 When RSUs are first granted, they are only a promise.
 Your employer is promising shares of company stock in the future.
 This is done through a vesting schedule.
-Once RSUs vest, they’re considered part of your taxable income, you take ownership of the shares and can make decisions about how to use them.
+Once RSUs vest, they’re considered part of your taxable income.
+You take ownership of the shares and can decide how to use them.

 Graded vesting: A predetermined percentage of your RSU award will vest after each year of service.

-Example: You’re granted 4,000 RSUs on 12/15/2020.
-Your graded vesting schedule spans five years and 20% of the grant vests each year.
+Example: You were granted 4,000 RSUs on 12/15/2022.
+Your graded vesting schedule spans five years, and 20% of the grant vests yearly.
 On each anniversary of your grant date for five years, 800 shares will vest.

-Generally speaking, the majority of graded vesting lapse over three to five years.
+Generally speaking, the majority of graded vesting lapses over three to five years.
 Sometimes, however, a graded vesting schedule has varying time intervals.

 Cliff vesting: 100% of your RSUs vest after a specific time.